tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 sensitive health information leave the individual hospitals.

 {{<note>}}
-Now, the result of such a process would be a Machine Learning model, and it can be surprisingly easy to use such a model to extract information about the data it was trained on.
+The result of such a process would be a Machine Learning model, and it can be surprisingly easy to use such a model to extract information about the data it was trained on.
 See:
 ["Extracting Training Data from Large Language Models"](https://www.usenix.org/system/files/sec21-carlini-extracting.pdf) as a recent example.

-MPC means you'll only learn the result of your function $f$, but that result can sometimes imply a lot of information about the inputs involved.
+MPC allows you to only learn the result of your function $f$, but that result can sometimes imply a lot of information about the inputs involved.
 Beware.
 {{</note>}}

 ## Our Specific Setting

-So far we've seen MPC in the context of having an arbitrary number of parties compute some arbitrary function $f$.
+So far we've seen MPC in the with an arbitrary number of parties, computing some arbitrary function $f$.
-Garbled Circuits is a technique for doing MPC in the case where there are only two parties.
+Garbled Circuits is a technique for doing MPC when there are only two parties.
 We also assume that the participants are _semi-honest_.
 They might be curious about what the input of the other party is, but they won't cheat by misbehaving, and deviating from what the protocol asks them to do.